 These LWM2M Objects are specified by oneM2M organization.
 They have to be registered using the process defined by OMNA (Open Mobile Naming Authority).

-The Object ID (e.g. “X”) of the LWM2M Objects specified here, must be allocated by OMNA, and will be in the range [2 048 – 10 240]
+The Object ID (e.g. "X") of the LWM2M Objects specified here, will be allocated by OMNA, and will be in the range [2 048 – 10 240]

 6.6.1 LWM2M CMDH Policy Objects

+6.6.1.0 Introduction

-The LWM2M Objects specified here are used for mapping the CMDH Policy Resources defined in oneM2M
+The LWM2M Objects specified here are used for mapping the CMDH Policy Resources defined in oneM2M.

 This oneM2M CMDH Policy mapping is addressed through the specification of 9 specific LWM2M Objects registered in OMNA: